akrzemi1/__sandbox__/string_view_ctor.md

 And nothing needs to be changed in the callers.
 And there can be hundreds of callers.

 A special case of this use case is in programs or their modules where a zero-sized string is already being treated as an invalid value.
 In such cases when we conflate the invalid null-pointer input with an invalid zero-sized string input, this will not affect the semantics as they will be processed uniformly with defensive checks of the form `sv.empty()`.

+## 8. Alternatives

+In this chapter we explore how the use cases of the proponents of P0903R1 can be addressed without changing `std::string_view`, and how the use cases of the opponents of P0903R1 can be addressed once `std::string_view` is changed.

+### 8.1.
+What can be offered to programmers that want to pass null pointers to `string_view`?

 ---------
 WARNING: THE REMAINDER OF THE DOCUMENT WILL CHANGE.